AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitClassLibType/README.md

 SystemUnitClassLibType Class
 ============================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'SystemUnitClassLib'.
+This Class is a wrapper for the CAEXElement 'SystemUnitClassLib'.

 Inheritance Hierarchy